“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 If you are using fresh corn, you'll want to cut the kernels off the cob.
 To do this, stand the corn on one end on a plate or a bowl over a plate.
 Then with a sharp knife cut as close to the cob as you can while cutting the kernels off in a downward motion.

-Then, you’ll add all the ingredients into the container of a high speed blender.
+Then, you'll add all the ingredients into the container of your blender.
 I recommend a Vitamix, but any high speed blender should work.

-You’ll want to run the blender until you’ve achieved your desired consistency.
-This soup is great with a little bit of texture, but you can also puree until smooth to achieve something more like a corn bisque.
+You'll want to run the blender until you've achieved your desired consistency.
+This soup is great with a little bit of texture, but you can also puree until it's a smooth and creamy soup, something more like a corn bisque.
 Another recipe this method works great for in is this Curried Carrot Sweet Potato Soup.

 There are a few ways to serve this soup.
 You can let the blender run a while and have a hot soup straight from the blender (it will be VERY smooth).
 You can serve it room temperature at any consistency.